 Why not get the whole family involved in Christmas baking?
 Kids love to cut and decorate cookies, as long as they can get to sample their creations. ;-)

-Grandma's old fashioned Christmas cookie recipes are just what's needed to do your Christmas baking.
+Grandma's homemade Christmas cookie recipes are just what's needed to do your Christmas baking.
 You can easily make an assortment of fancy cookies for New Years, birthdays, or other special occasions too.